j50n/deno-proc/site/src/preprocessor-test.md

 havoc as you use scripts in your documents.

 <details>
-<summary>🔐 Limit access as much as possible.</summary>
+<summary>🔐 Default security (the sandbox) protects you from making costly mistakes.</summary>

 > I recommend you avoid giving your scripts the ability to write files.
 Network
 > access should be restricted as much as possible.
 The ability to run processes
 > should be minimal.
 The ability to read certain environment variables could
-> expose secrets depending on your environment.
-This protects you from making
-> mistakes that damage your environment.
-When allowing access, do so for
+> expose secrets.
+When allowing access, do so for specific folders, web
-> specific folders, web addresses, processes, and environment variables rather
+> addresses, processes, and environment variables.
-> than opening up permissions completely.

 </details>